2bit-software/gogo/docs/NOTES.md

 6. pass the arguments to the function

 # Goals of this tool are to work in the following ways:
-1. if none are found, recursively search the current and parent folders for:
+1. recursively search the current and parent folders for:
    1. a ".gogo" folder
    2. a "gogofiles" folder
    3. a ".gogobuild" file, which is a gogo configuration file (To be designed): we follow directions in config